 Reasonable security measures are taken to ensure that personal information within the councillor's control is protected from accidental loss or alteration, inappropriate access, misuse or theft.

-Ccommunications addressed by post to councillors at the council office or using council email address are held securely on site or on a dedicated controlled area of the council’s secure network with access restricted in accordance with councillor instructions.
+Communications addressed by post to councillors at the council office or using council email address are held securely on site or on a dedicated controlled area of the council’s secure network with access restricted in accordance with councillor instructions.

 Please note however that where you are transmitting information to the councillor over the internet this can never be guaranteed to be 100% secure.